Isabel Ge Mahe: Career

 In 2008, Mahe joined Apple as vice president of wireless technologies.

 In May 2017, Mahe was appointed managing director in charge of Apple's Greater China region.
+According to Patrick McGee in his book Apple in China, her role as general manager has been "a largely ceremonial role."

 In Fortune magazine's most powerful women international for 2017, Mahe was ranked #12.
+She was ranked 77th on the list in 2023.

 Personal life

 Mahe is married, with four children, and lives in Shanghai.